 Who can forget Philippe Albert's impudent chip sailing over a helpless Peter Schmeichel in a resounding 5-0 Newcastle win?
 Or Stan Collymore's incredible last minute finish to win Liverpool a 4-3 thriller against Kevin Keegan's Toon army?
 A certain Russian's performance at Anfield in 2009 anyone?
 You get the idea, and the very fact that I could fill this whole blog with a host of classic encounters is only testament to the premiership's appeal, it has an aura about it that allows it to tower above any of its European rivals with yesterday only re-affirming this.

-Arsenal scored two league goals at Old Trafford for
+Arsenal scored two league goals at Old Trafford for the first time in over 7 years.
+Said Wenger. |

 This however is not news to a lot of people, the majority agreeing that it is globally the greatest league around, the surprise is that this season alone there has been a deluge of spectacular results and frankly ridiculous scorelines in comparison to previous years gone by.
 This term fixtures between the top 6, so usually cagey and tactical if previous encounters are to go by, have produced incredible matches, exciting scores and incomparable entertainment.
 Spurs steamrollered King Kenny's reds 4-0 in September which got the ball rolling for City to stun the world of football with a remarkable performance at Old Trafford followed just a week later by a Van Persie inspired Arsenal team to romp to a 5-3 triumph at Stamford Bridge.
 Of course unforgettably the Gunners suffered at the hands of the 'Red Devils' in the fledgling season with a complete capitulation.
 This not including yesterday's match is 25 goals in 5 games and only Sepp Blatter would argue that this isn't entertaining to the fans.

-David Luiz has had reason to hide after recent defensive displays
+David Luiz has had reason to hide after recent defensive displays |

 Back to yesterday's football though, Arsenal vs Spurs was a fantastic advert for the Premier league, a topsy turvy rollercoaster of a game.
 Out of all the big match ups over the years, the North London derby has been the fixture for football purists in recent years with only one goalless draw in the past 32 league and cup encounters, including some memorable results along the way, most notably 4-5, 4-4, 3-3.
 They are frenzied, basketball style affairs, events in which the country sits down to take notice, occasions where the only thing moving at a faster rate than the ball itself is the heart rates of the fans involved.
 Yesterday was no different, it was a blur, when the final whistle was blown a brief pause for actually absorbing what had just happened occurred, a short moment to pinch yourselves perhaps if you reside from the red half of north London.

-Van Persie netted his 23rd league goal of the season with this blistering equaliser.
+Van Persie netted his 23rd league goal of the season with this blistering equaliser. |

 Tottenham went into the derby as favourites for the first time in over ten years in away match against an Arsenal side fresh off the back of an FA cup exit and a more than probable Champions league exit, and after Saha opened the scoring in the 4th minute, the script seemed clear.
 Redknapp's men started much the brighter team and seemed happy to caress the ball harmlessly around the glorious Emirates turf, until Luka Modric pounced.
 The Croatian hit a wonderful first time pass to set Gareth Bale free until the Welshman chanced his luck with an 'optimistic tumble'.. ahem... to earn his side a penalty.
 The all so charming and ever so popular Emmanuel Adebayor slotted home with for once muted celebrations and with Spurs 2-0 up at the half hour mark surely Arsenal were set to lose again, their routine post January kamikaze like submission.This was different though.
 The home team reached well and were in dreamland to go in at the break at 2-2.
 Arsenal were dare to say it, like the Arsenal of old for 15 minutes, fluent, potent, direct and effective.
 Sagna's header was a great finish off of a good cross into the box, something the Gunners don't do enough of.
-Van Persie's equaliser was sublime, a strike that words cannot do justice for one must see, as soon as the Dutchman's bullet left that sweet left peg, the momentum was with Wenger's men, Spurs were shell-shocked
+Van Persie's equaliser was sublime, a strike that words cannot do justice for one must see, as soon as the Dutchman's bullet left that sweet left peg, the momentum was with Wenger's men, Spurs were shell-shocked.

-Bad day at the office for 'Arry but he has every right to be
+Bad day at the office for 'Arry but he has every right to be proud of Spurs' season thus far |

 No comments: